Technical description of main components

 Tank (TTES) and Pit (PTES) thermal energy storage

-Neglected: Thermal capacity of the surrounding soil, gravel-water storages
+Neglected: gravel-water storages

 Generalized geometry for TTES and PTES